SirKero/Falcor/README.md

 ![](docs/images/teaserIDSM.png)

 ## Introduction
-This repository contains the source code and an interactive demo for the soon-to-be-published CGF/EGSR paper.
+This repository contains the source code and an interactive demo for the [the following CGF and EGSR paper:](https://diglib.eg.org/items/ff5055b6-be32-414a-8d63-41fdb7296e10)

+> **[Real-Time Importance Deep Shadows Maps with Hardware Ray Tracing](https://diglib.eg.org/items/ff5055b6-be32-414a-8d63-41fdb7296e10)** <br>
+> René Kern, Felix Brüll, Thorsten Grosch <br>
+> TU Clausthal, Germany

 This protoype implements Importance Deep Shadow Maps (IDSM), a real-time deep shadow algorithm that adaptively distributes Deep Shadow samples based on importance captured from the current camera viewport.
 Additionally, we propose a novel DSM data structure built on the ray tracing acceleration structure improving performance for scenarios requiring many samples per DSM texel.
 We also provide commented Slang (similar to hlsl) shaders for parts of our method [here](#shader-for-paper-methods).